act-rules/act-rules.github.io/_rules/html-page-title-2779a5.md

 #### Failed Example 5

-The `title` only contains a separator character.
+This page has a `title` element that only contains a separator character.

 ```html
 <html>